SumolX/FlashForge-Hacks/README.md

 ![WebUI](Images/OrcaSlicer-ADV4-WebUI-Printing.png)

 # Debugging Installation
-* If for some reason the update does not take effect executed the following steps and report back!
+* If for some reason the update does not take effect, then execute the following steps and report back!
   * Copy `flashforge_init.sh.debug` to the root of the USB stick.
   * Rename `flashforge_init.sh.debug` -> `flashforge_init.sh` on the USB stick.
   * Follow the steps outlined above within the `Installation` process.